 The westbound exit portal is in Altona North, just to the south side of the existing freeway and it’s where the outbound tunnel will re-surface and cars will join the surface freeway.
 This is where Premier Crane’s 350-tonne crawler was stationed for nine months to assist the crew with the heavy lifts to help build the portal’s entrance.

-As a preferred lifting partner for the project contractor, CPB John Holland Joint Venture (CPBJH JV), the Premier Cranes team has been heavily involved with the project from the first days on the project, helping with early site establishment works, utility service re-locations, and removal of existing steel gantries.
+As a preferred lifting partner for the project contractor, CPB John Holland Joint Venture (CPBJH JV), the Premier Cranes team has been heavily involved with the project from day one, helping with early site establishment works, utility service re-locations, and removal of existing steel gantries.